cloudblog004/fantasticfoodies/content/en/posts/2840-recipe-of-award-winning-slow-cooker-garlic-brown-sugar-chicken.md

 1. Make ready  Salt and pepper to taste

-In a bowl combine brown sugar, vinegar, soda, garlic, soy sauce &amp; pepper.
+In a bowl combine brown sugar, vinegar, soda, garlic, soy sauce & pepper.
 Take chicken pieces out of crock pot and place in a separate bowl.
 Bourbon adds a smoky depth to this easy slow-cooker chicken.
 Chicken tastes even better when you don&#39;t actually have to cook it.

 <!--inarticleads2-->